 My absolute favourite part of that is the sentence “sometimes life is a workout”, because it’s so true, especially for someone suffering from depression.

 I am constantly pushing myself.
-I have so much that I want to do with my life that I try to cram everything in and do it all at once.
+There is so much that I want to do with my life that I try to cram everything in and do it all at once.
 I want to train for a half marathon, practise Muay Thai regularly, get this blog up and running, start working on my business again, see friends, travel.
 The list goes on.

 With so many things on my to do list, I often forget that it’s exactly this mentality that caused my descent into depression in the first place.
 Not to mention the fact that I am a lot less mentally resilient these days.
 If I pile on the pressure too much I quickly start to feel overwhelmed and my mental health goes downhill.